pliniker/mo-gc/doc/Project-RFC.md

 ## Generational Optimization

-Since the application threads write a journal of all root pointers, all pointers that the application uses will be recorded.
+Since the mutator threads write a journal of all root pointers, all pointers that the mutator uses will be recorded.
 It may be possible for the GC thread to use that fact to process batches of journal changes in a generational manner, rather than having to trace the entire heap on every iteration.
 This needs further investigation.